Dentures

-Dentures (also known as false teeth) are prosthetic devices constructed to replace missing teeth, and are supported by the surrounding soft and hard tissues of the oral cavity.
+Dentures (also known as false teeth) are prosthetic devices constructed to replace missing teeth, supported by the surrounding soft and hard tissues of the oral cavity.
 Conventional dentures are removable (removable partial denture or complete denture).
-However, there are many denture designs, some which rely on bonding or clasping onto teeth or dental implants (fixed prosthodontics).
-There are two main categories of dentures, the distinction being whether they are used to replace missing teeth on the mandibular arch or on the maxillary arch.
+However, there are many denture designs, some of which rely on bonding or clasping onto teeth or dental implants (fixed prosthodontics).
+There are two main categories of dentures, the distinction being whether they fit onto the mandibular arch or on the maxillary arch.